In October 2020, the eCommerce world was taken aback when Google announced they would retire the Universal Analytics solution on July 1, 2023.

 Finally, click the Create button.

+Step 2.
 Set up a data stream and get the measurement ID

+After creating the property, you need to add a Global Site Tag to your store.
+Next, set up a Data Stream (which represents which data is collected).
 Because you are setting up Google Analytics for your online store, select Web in the Choose a Platform section.

 A window will be displayed in which you will set up your data stream and get your Measurement ID.
+Input your Website URL and Stream name.

 Then in the Enhanced Measurement section, there will be some default tracking and insights.
 You can click the settings cog to read more about the events captured and disable some insights you don’t need.

-Click the Create button, and the Web Stream Details window will be displayed.
+Click the Create button and the Web Stream Details window will be displayed.
 Here you will see your Measurement ID and the tagging instructions to add the Tracking ID to your Magento store.

 In the Tagging Instructions tab, expand the Install manually section and copy the Global Site Tag script there.

+Step 3.
 Set up the Global Site Tag in Magento 2

 Now you have your GA4 Global Site Tag, head into your Magento Admin section to add it to your website.